 Before undertaking any excavation of a road, footpath, nature strip or unformed road reserve a road opening permit must be obtained from Council.
-This permit can only be obtained in person at the Civic Centre and associated fees must be paid.
+The Application for Road Opening Permit can be found here.
 The permit must be kept on site at all times during the course of the work.
 Applicants will be supplied with a set of guidelines and conditions which must be adhered to during the course of the work.

 When work is proposed on Council property that is not covered under the vehicle crossing application or road opening permit as described above, the following form must be submitted:

 This includes any proposed vehicle crossing that will require excavation or fill to substantially alter the ground levels of the nature strip in order to gain access to the property, construction of stairs for pedestrian access, elevated driveways and landscaping proposals.

 These applications require a detailed submission of exactly what is proposed including scale drawings, specifications and review of environmental factors to allow proper assessment of the proposal.
 A similar process to that of a development application is undertaken with notification to surrounding neighbours of the proposal and submissions sought from interested parties.
 The matter is then reported to Council for determination.